 • Preserving, renovating, and expanding the historic National Headquarters building to accommodate the growth of the organization.

-The total campaign goal is $5.1 million.
-Within that amount, the campaign has goals for outright support ($3 million), planned giving ($1 million), and annual giving and special funds ($1.1 million).
-The campaign is currently in its quiet phase with more than $3.92 million raised in the last 60 months.
+The total campaign goal is $5.6 million.
+Within that amount, the campaign has goals for outright support ($2.2 million), planned giving ($2 million), and annual giving and special funds ($1.4 million).
+In July 2021, the phase campaign has entered its public phase with more than $4.4 million raised in the last 60 months.
 Read more about the initiatives which have been funded to date here.

 More information about the campaign initiatives is available by clicking on the links above.
-If you have an interest in learning more about any of the campaign initiatives, please contact President and CEO Tara Singer at [email protected] or (540) 458-5340.
+If you have an interest in learning more about any of the campaign initiatives, please contact President and Chief Executive Officer Tara Singer at [email protected] or (540) 458-5340.